wpilibsuite/frc-docs/source/docs/software/pathplanning/system-identification/analyzing-data.rst

 .. important:: WPILib standarizes on SI units, so its recommended that the :guilabel:`Units` option is set to **Meters**.

-Once we have data from a characterization run, we can analyze it using the :guilabel:`Analyzer` and :guilabel:`Diagnostic Plots` widgets.
+Once we have data from an identification routine, we can analyze it using the :guilabel:`Analyzer` and :guilabel:`Diagnostic Plots` widgets.

 .. image:: images/analyzer-view.png
    :alt: Using the data analyzer